 WAR File Deployment

-WAR files are readily deployable web-application containers, complete with supporting jars.
+WAR files are readily deployable web application containers, complete with supporting jars.

 The default deployment of OptiVLM Vault Balance will be to a web application and URL called according to the WAR file name.
-Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow you to change the name prior to deployment.
-Refer to the specifics of your Application Server for this.
+Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow users to change the name prior to deployment.
+Refer to the specifics of your Application Server.

 The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g. IBM WebSphere or Apache Tomcat.